 For the last 4 decades, Australia has maintained large scale multi-ethnic immigration.
-Foreign Minister, Bob Carr explains that there is no need for Australians “to fetishize multiculturalism or to give it a capital ‘M’, but simply to relax into our easygoing Australian ethnic and cultural diversity based on tolerance and respect”.
+Foreign Minister, Bob Carr explained that there is no need for Australians “to fetishize multiculturalism or to give it a capital ‘M’, but simply to relax into our easygoing Australian ethnic and cultural diversity based on tolerance and respect”.
 The membership of the AUSTRALIAN CHAMBER CHOIR reflects this:

-Erika Tandiono, soprano was born in Surabaya, Indonesia to Chinese parents: “When I was 9 years old in 1998, native Indonesians rioted, burning the homes and businesses of wealthier ethnic Chinese residents.
+Erika Tandiono (soprano) was born in Surabaya, Indonesia to Chinese parents: “When I was 9 years old in 1998, native Indonesians rioted, burning the homes and businesses of wealthier ethnic Chinese residents.
 The riots were triggered by economic problems, food shortages and mass unemployment, all of which eventually led to the resignation of President Suharto and the fall of the New Order government.
 Fearing further racial violence, my parents decided that it would be better for my sisters and me to be educated in Melbourne.
 Following my sisters’ arrival in 2003, I arrived here in 2006 and attended Taylor’s College and then the University of Melbourne.
 Mum and Dad hope to settle in Melbourne in the future”.

-Grace Cordell was born in Melbourne.
+Grace Cordell (soprano) was born in Melbourne.
 “My mum is from Malaysia and my dad, who is second generation Australian is a descendant of English immigrants.
 Mum came to Melbourne from Kuala Lumpur to study Accounting when she was eighteen years old and settled in quickly.
 By the time she finished her degree, she had decided that she wanted to stay in Australia.
 We go back to Malaysia every couple of years to stay in touch with my mum’s family”.

 Elizabeth Anderson (alto, harpsichordist) was born in London: “My parents met there at art school.
 My mum is from a Jewish background and my dad was born in Liverpool.
 My parents were pretty poor living in London on my dad’s salary as a high school teacher.
 My parents decided to emigrate to Australia as “ten pound Poms” in 1961, as it was the only way they would ever be able to afford to visit a foreign country.
 We arrived in Australia on the Fairsky.
 I don’t remember the 6-week trip, as I was only two years old.
 When we arrived in Launceston, Tasmania, the people were really friendly and welcoming and my parents soon decided to stay”.

 Jerzy Kozlowski (bass, pictured, centre): “I was born in 1952 in England of a German/Polish mother and Polish father.
 At the beginning of World War II my father was in a Russian labour camp in Archangelsk.
 He escaped to Palestine and joined the Polish Free Army which fought its way through Italy and was eventually demobbed in England.
 My mother escaped from what was to become East Germany to England, meeting my father in Salisbury, Wiltshire.
 My parents had booked a sea passage to emigrate to Australia soon after I was born, but my father broke his leg two weeks before we were due to sail and the opportunity was missed!
-I finally made Australia my home in 1979″.
+I finally made Australia my home in 1979”.

-Douglas Lawrence (director): “At the time of my birth, my family had lived in Australia for four generations.
+Douglas Lawrence (director) pictured right: “At the time of my birth, my family had lived in Australia for four generations.
 My Great great grandfather, William Effingham Lawrence arrived in Van Diemen’s Land (Tasmania) in 1823 on his ship, the Lord Liverpool.
 His son, Robert William Lawrence was Tasmania’s first Botanist.
 By arrangement with the British Government, the family was granted land at Formosa on Lake River in Northern Tasmania, where members of my family still live.
 My grandchildren are 7th generation Australians, which puts them in the minority in this country”.